ipbus-contrib/trenz/README.md

-# Enclustra PM3+AX3
+# Trenz

-This repository contains firmware designed to work with the IPBus firmware system ( see github.com/ipbus ) It implements an IPBus master on an Enclustra PM3+AX3 combination.
+This repository contains firmware designed to work with the IPBus firmware system ( see github.com/ipbus ) It implements an IPBus master on Trenz FPGA modules.
+At the moment only the TE0712 is supported.
 Optionally, the MAC and IP addresses can be retrived from PROM

+A the moment the code in this repository is deeply broken.

 This firmware is supported on
 a best-effort basis, and is provided on an "AS IS" BASIS, WITHOUT